secureblue/secureblue.github.io/content/INSTALL.md

 ### [LUKS Hardware-Unlock](#luks-hardware-unlock)
 {: #luks-hardware-unlock}

 {% include alert.html type='note' content='There are two options available for hardware-based unlocking.
-You can either enroll FIDO2 or TPM2 for your luks volume.
+You can either enroll FIDO2 or TPM2 for your LUKS volume.
 FIDO2 enrollment is preferable if you own a hardware security key.
 It\'s recommended that you choose only one of these, and not both at the same time.' %}

 #### [LUKS FIDO2 Unlock](#luks-fido2)